yeluru/question-bank-rest-service/README.md

 #Testing

-After deploying qb.war in the tomcat container and the database tables and test data is ready, this service can be tested as http://localhost:8080/qb/webapi/qb/questions/list
+After deploying qb.war in the tomcat container and the database tables and test data is ready, this service can be tested at

+http://localhost:8080/qb/webapi/qb/questions/list